girishkotla/networkautomation/README.md

 # Network Automation using PYTHON.
+# NOTE: This code(s) are extracted from different resources like David Bombal courses, Github scripts, by googling, kybers (netmiko) etc., I built this repository for my reference.
+Simply like gathering all my collections.
+Ofcourse, some are my own scripts LOL

 **TELNET:**